asengupta/avishek.net/_posts/2021-04-28-quadratic-optimisation-pca-lagrange-multipliers.md

 $$

 This proves that **for every symmetric matrix $$A$$, there exists a decomposition $$UDU^T$$, where the columns of $$U$$ are the eigenvectors of $$A$$, and $$D$$ is a diagonal matrix, whose diagonal entries are the corresponding eigenvalues of $$A$$**.

+We have established a deep connectin between **Lagrange Multipliers** and **eigenvalues** of a matrix.
+However, **Quadratic Programming** covers some more material, which will be relevant when completing the derivation of the **Support Vector Machine** equations.
+This will be covered in an upcoming post.

 ## Supplementary Material
 ### 1. Proof that $$X^{-1}=X^T$$ for orthonormal matrices